OperationCode/operationcode_pyback/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/OperationCode/operation_code_pybot.
+Bug reports and pull requests are welcome on [Github](https://github.com/OperationCode/operation_code_pybot).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
-If you wish to assist, join the \#new-team-rewrite channel to gain API credentials.
+If you wish to assist, join the [\#new-team-rewrite](https://operation-code.slack.com/messages/C7NJLCCMB/) rewrite to learn how to contribute.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).